satyampathakk/satyampathakk/README.md

 ###

-<p align="left">📚 I'm currently learning React<br>🎯Learning coding and applying in real life <br>I am team lead of Team  TechAlchemists and our website is Techalchemists.co.in</p>
+<p align="left">📚 🎯Learning coding and applying in real life <br>I am team lead of Team  TechAlchemists and our website is Techalchemists.co.in</p>

 ###